asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 > [`R m[0] = 1`,`R m[1] = 0`]

-but this execution is not sequentially consistent on atomics, since there is no way to make ─sc→ total on atomics.
+but this execution is not sequentially consistent on atomics, since there is no way to make ─mo→ total on atomics.

 However, this condition is too strong, in that it requires atomics at different sizes to be sequentially consistent.
 Consider the program: